-EMPLOYEE STATUS
+Employee Status

-Regular Full-time.
-A regular full-time employee holds a position that is regularly scheduled to work a minimum of 80 hours per pay period.
-Regular Part-time.
-A regular part-time employee holds a position which is regularly scheduled at least 1,560 hours annually (effective 01/01/2017), but less than 80 hours per pay period.
-These employees receive fringe benefits on a pro-rated basis.
-Part-time.
-A part-time employee holds a position which is regularly scheduled for less than 1,560 hours annually and less than 60 hours per pay period (effective 01/01/2017).
+Regular Full-time- A regular full-time employee holds a position that is regularly scheduled to work a minimum of 80 hours per pay period.

+Regular Part-time-A regular part-time employee holds a position regularly scheduled at least employees receive fringe benefits on a pro-rated basis.

+Part-time-A part-time employee holds a position regularly scheduled for less than 1,560 hours annually and less than 60 hours per pay period (effective 01/01/2017).
 These employees receive no fringe benefits except Wisconsin Retirement Fund benefit accrual if qualified per applicable Wisconsin Statutes and administrative rules.

-Limited Term.
-A limited term employee generally works not more than 1040 hours per year and works for a specified time period.
+Limited Term-A limited-term employee generally works not more than 1040 hours per year and for a specified period.
 These employees receive no fringe benefits except Wisconsin Retirement Fund benefit accrual if qualified per applicable Wisconsin Statutes and administrative rules.

-Temporary.
-Temporary employee means an employee hired for a specific period of time or as a temporary replacement for another employee on authorized leave where employment is expected to terminate upon return to duty of the employee on leave.
+Temporary-A temporary employee is an employee hired for a specific period of time or as a temporary replacement for another employee on authorized leave, where employment is expected to terminate upon the employee's return to duty.
 Temporary employees receive no fringe benefits unless required by law or as otherwise authorized by the Executive Committee.

-HIRE DATE
+Hire Date

-The hire date is defined as the employee's most recent date of hire to a part-time, regular part time or full-time position with Grant County.
+The hire date is defined as the employee's most recent date of hire to a part-time, regular part-time or full-time position with Grant County.